Coronavirus: Calcutta HC, district courts in Bengal suspend

 The respective district and sessions judges were directed to prepare a roster of magistrates for dealing with remands.
 The Calcutta High Court and its circuit benches and subordinate courts in the state and Andaman and Nicobar islands have been hearing urgent matters since March 15 owing to the coronavirus scare.

 Most of the lawyers in different courts of the state are not appearing for hearings, following a resolution by the West Bengal Bar Council not to participate in judicial proceedings till March 31 in view of the prevailing situation.
-PTI AMR SOM SOM
+On April 1 and April 8, a division bench comprising justices Dipankar Datta and Joymalya Bagchi will sit for taking up extremely urgent matters relating to the civil, writ and criminal jurisdictions.

+A single bench of Justice Sanjib Banerjee will take up for hearing extremely urgent civil matters in the appellate side and all original side matters, while Justice I P Mukerji will sit singly for taking up extremely urgent matters relating to criminal jurisdiction and writ petitions in the appellate side, according to the order of the chief justice.
+The functioning of the circuit benches at Port Blair and Jalpaiguri will also be suspended from March 25 to April 9, it said.

+The West Bengal Judicial Academy will be kept open for the limited purpose of performing any urgent administrative work, according to the order..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)